 When it comes to wedding design, the fun is definitely in the details.
 From picking out the perfect bridal shoes to dreaming up an eye-catching altar site, these moments are where your wedding vision comes to life.
 Kicking it all off is your wedding invitation, which provides guests with their first impression of what your celebration will feel like.

-Leaning boho for the big day?
-Then you’ll want paper goods that follow suit.
+Leaning toward boho for the big day?
+Then you’ll want stationery that follows suit.
 Luckily, there are plenty of stylish ways to interpret what can be a pretty broad aesthetic.
 If you’re marrying in the desert, try a neutral color palette or pick shapes inspired by the rise and fall of sand dunes.
 After something more whimsical?
 Opt for brightly-hued watercolor stationery or play with feather motifs.

-Read on for even more boho wedding invitation ideas that are sure to get your guests into party mode.
+Read on for even more boho wedding invitation ideas that are sure to get your guests excited about the big day.

 Natural texture is a signature of boho style, and your envelope liner is the perfect place to surprise your guests with a hint of it.
 Grasscloth in a neutral hue pairs beautifully with a desert-inspired color palette.

 A single shade can do all the heavy lifting when it’s used in an intricate pattern.
 Here, a serene sage gives off a boho, beachy vibe in an etched design.

 Wow With Watercolor

 Mimic the ever-changing colors of the sky with a gorgeous watercolor invitation suite.
 To boost the carefree factor, keep lettering lowercase and pick a font that resembles hand lettering.